Skip to Content

 The state doesn’t require Texas landlords to provide a written notice or receipt of a tenant’s security deposit.
 Be that as it may, it’s still advisable to do so for documentation purposes.

-In the written notice, you can let the tenant know things like, when you received the security deposit, how much the amount was, and what the tenant must do to get it refunded back to them.
+In the written deposit notice, the Texas landlord can let the tenant know things like when they received the security deposit, how much the deposit amount was, and what the tenant must do to get the deposit refunded back to them.
 This also helps maintain a positive landlord-tenant relationship

 Withholding a Security Deposit